 Right now, with the world economy in chaos, it’s critical we pay attention to Idaho’s economy.
 We start by making sure we reduce regulation and support Idaho’s industries.

 Madison and Bonneville Counties continue to generate extensive revenue from agriculture.
 In 2012, that number was $131,062,000 (Madison) and $204,176,000 (Bonneville).
 We need to pursue new trade opportunities and open new markets for our ag products.
-We also need to ensure that unnecessary regulation doesn’t prevent our producers from building sustainable businesses.
+During the 2020 session we:

 In 2017, the American Society of Civil Engineers gave Idaho Cs and Ds on our infrastructure (but our rail system managed to pull a solid B).
 We need to continue investing in efforts to repair our bridges, secure our drinking water, and upgrade our electrical grid.
 Beyond these obvious needs, Idaho will also benefit from adding a reliable broadband infrastructure to help our businesses stay competitive in domestic and global markets.

 It’s tempting to pick any one part of Idaho’s tax policy and say, “Let’s lower that rate,” or “Let’s just end that tax.”
 But Idaho’s overall tax policy needs to be revisited.
 By identifying just one piece to change and ignoring the rest, we may create problems elsewhere.
-For example, of course, we could drop the tax on groceries.
-But the loss of those dependable tax revenues might mean we can’t make changes to personal income taxes and still maintain a diversified source of revenue.
 We need to review all the ways Idaho generates revenue and make smart choices about where we should cut.